MicrosoftDocs/visualstudio-docs/docs/debugger/troubleshooting-breakpoints.md

 - *"Data Breakpoints are not supported for static fields or static properties."*

-  - Static fields and properties are not supported at the moment.
+  - Static fields and properties are not supported.

 - *"Fields and properties of structs cannot be tracked."*

-  - Fields and properties of structs are not supported at the moment.
+  - Fields and properties of structs are not supported.

 - *"The property value has changed and can no longer be tracked."*